 Then go ahead and cure it one more time again.

 Once it’s done, take your lint-free square, apply some Rubbing Alcohol and wipe off any oil residue that’s on your nail.

 You’re then going to want to wash your hands with soap and water just to make sure that all those oils are off.

-I hope you have found this how to apply gel nail polish with led light tutorial useful.
+I hope you have found how to apply gel nail polish with a led light tutorial useful.